 Types and Characteristics of Non-Ferrous Metals

 As the name states, non-ferrous metals do not contain iron (Ferrum), and are generally more corrosion resistant than ferrous metals.
 They are also non-magnetic.
-Examples of common non-ferrous metals include lead, brass, copper, zinc, tin, gold, silver and aluminum/aluminum alloys.
+Examples of common non-ferrous metals include lead, brass, copper, zinc, tin, gold, silver, and aluminum/aluminum alloys.

-So which type of metal is better?
+So which type of metal is better, ferrous or non-ferrous?